writly/writly/README.md

 }
 ```

-If you need to access the underlying LexicalEditor instance, you can pass a reference to it.
+If you need to access the underlying `LexicalEditor` instance, you can pass a reference to `Writly`.

 ```jsx
 import { Writly } from "writly";